French train chaos strikes again as standoff with Macron deepens

 Just over a third of workers needed to make the train network run smoothly were expected to walk out on Sunday, a dip in participation compared to the last 48 hours of walk-outs on Tuesday and Wednesday, the SNCF said.

-But some labor unions have already signaled a hardening stance as negotiations with ministers over the reforms hit a wall.
+But some labour unions have already signalled a hardening stance as negotiations with ministers over the reforms hit a wall.
 Officials at the Communist-rooted CGT said on Friday strikes could drag on well beyond June if nothing shifted.

 Laurent Brun, head of the CGT’s railway section, added workers were ready for a “marathon” if needed.